-Elizabeth’s leadership in effective fiscal and resource management also resulted in positive operating margins at University Hospital East.
-In 2010, she led the acquisition and renovation of CarePoint East to provide expanded ambulatory access to a variety of OSUWMC medical and surgical specialties on the Near East side of Columbus, with now more than 1,100 patient encounters each day at this site.
+Elizabeth’s leadership in effective fiscal and resource management also resulted in positive operating margins at East Hospital.
+In 2010, she led the acquisition and renovation of Outpatient Care East to provide expanded ambulatory access to a variety of Ohio State Wexner Medical Center medical and surgical specialties on the Near East Side of Columbus, with now more than 1,100 patient encounters each day at this site.

 Elizabeth graduated Summa Cum Laude from Wake Forest University as a Carswell Scholar with a bachelor’s degree in biology, was inducted into Phi Beta Kappa and earned her Master of Health Administration degree with a concentration in finance at The Ohio State University as a University Fellow.